 The longer version, for those that like details follows.

-The holiday weekend seemed to mess up the scheduling process, so I made some phone calls this morning to make sure my C19 test would happen in time for my procedure.
+The holiday weekend seemed to mess up the scheduling process, so I made some phone calls this morning to make sure my COVID-19 test would happen in time for my procedure.
 I got a slot in the early afternoon, puttered around home, donned the shirt dress, and off I went.

 Traffic was... interesting.
-Traffic is definitely picking up a bit, but was still light for my part of the world.
+Traffic is definitely picking up a bit but was still light for my part of the world.
 More people were speeding than I'm accustomed to normally.
 More of those speeding were going even faster than I remember.
 There were plenty of people going the speed limit and being respectful.
-It was neither the fastest not the most dangerous trip to my doctor people ever.
+It was neither the fastest nor the most dangerous trip to my doctor people ever.

 I used a long stoplight a couple blocks from the hospital to put my mask on properly and started looking for signs.

 Signage at the hospital for testing was very clear, given that I had instructions on what signs to look for when I arrived.
 Scheduling was done well enough that the line of cars was very, very short.
 Once I got up to the first station, a nice lady in PPE on the passenger side of my car used hand signals to ask to see my ID while keeping my window closed, as expected.
-And the she tried to talk to me through my closed window because... well...
+And then she tried to talk to me through my closed window because... well...
 I couldn't hear her.
 So, I got the hand signal to lower my window a smidge for sound.
 Turns out, probably due to my late addition as a testee, I wasn't on the list.
 We got it figured out quickly enough, window was rolled back up, she secured a colored paper on my windshield, thumbs up, and motioned me through to the station that matched my color of paper.

 My line was the pre-procedure/pre-surgery line.
 The other line was the symptomatic line.
 My line was shorter.
 I did not cry.